Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Nonlinear transfer and scattering structure

-\paragraph{Schwarzschild model: nonlinear wave operators and asymptotic completeness.} We now record the detailed Schwarzschild scattering theorem, which is proved in Sections~\ref{sec:setup}--\ref{sec:scattering} and allows general masses $m^{2}\ge0$.
-In the massive case the scalar component exhibits an additional timelike/Dollard channel.
+We now record the detailed Schwarzschild scattering theorem, which is proved in Sections~\ref{sec:setup}-\ref{sec:decaynear}, together with Subsection~\ref{sec:scattering}.
+The massless case is formulated in the characteristic radiation topology supplied by $\Lin_k$; in the massive case the scalar component exhibits an additional timelike/Dollard channel.

+\begin{proposition}[Schwarzschild realization of the comparison estimates] Fix $K\ge10$ and set $k:=K-4$.
+On the Schwarzschild exterior in the zero electric sector, the comparison estimates used in Theorem~\ref{thm:main-schwarzschild-intro} hold in the following sense. \begin{enumerate} \item[(i)] For $m^2=0$, the scalar wave, the Lorenz-potential components, and the charge-free radiative Maxwell field satisfy the order-$K$ estimates $\Lin_K$: nondegenerate energy boundedness, redshift estimates at the horizon, trapping-degenerate Morawetz estimates, the far-field $r^p$ hierarchy, inhomogeneous source estimates in the paired source norms, radiation fields on $\mathcal I^\pm\cup\mathcal H^\pm$, and continuous Cauchy-to-radiation and radiation-to-Cauchy maps. \item[(ii)] For $m^2>0$, the scalar comparison operator $\square_{g_M}-m^2$ satisfies the same forward estimates with the massive energy and, in the final-state topology, the additional timelike/Dollard channel at $i^\pm$.
+The Maxwell part remains the charge-free radiative Maxwell system.
+Together these estimates give $\Lin_K^{(m)}$ on Schwarzschild. \item[(iii)] The source norms in (i)-(ii) are compatible with the Maxwell-Higgs nonlinearities: for Lorenz-gauge fields $U=(A,F,\phi)$,